synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 - Redis must be configured without eviction.
 You must ensure the Redis eviction policy is set to noeviction (maxmemory-policy=noeviction).
 The Cache Service design requires that all metadata be resident in Redis at all times.
 The Cache Service will refuse to start if Redis is not correctly configured.

 - The Redis memory limit should be 1 GB.
-However, this should be adjusted based on your requirements.
 The Cache Service checks the memory usage of the Redis server at start-up and will not start if memory usage is more than 99% of the server limit.

 - The Cache Service does not use Redis persistence; therefore, configure Redis without persistence.
 If persistence is enabled, the Redis pod memory limit must be significantly higher than the Redis server memory limit.

 - Your Redis instance must permit network traffic from the Cache Service.

+- Allocate 1 vCPU for on-cluster Redis workloads.

 Synopsys recommends configuring your Redis instance with both authentication and TLS.